cjkphd/Cadet_42/README.md

 # Cadet_42
-After becoming 42 student, these projects as a Cadet is only the beginning of my career.
+After becoming a 42 student, these projects are peer-to-peer based and this is where it all begins!